franciscolobo/KOMODO2/README.md

 - type = "correlation" (optional, string) type of analysis to perform.
 Currently only "correlation" is supported.

-## KOMODO2 OUTPUT
+## CALANGO OUTPUT

-Live examples of KOMODO2 output HTML5 pages can be found <a href="https://fcampelo.github.io/KOMODO2/articles/examples-page.html" target="_blank">here</a>.
+Live examples of CALANGO output HTML5 pages can be found <a href="https://fcampelo.github.io/CALANGO/articles/examples-page.html" target="_blank">here</a>.

-KOMODO2 produces as its main output a dynamic HMTL5 website containing:
+CALANGO produces as its main output a dynamic HMTL5 website containing:

 - A description of the input values and a button to download the input and results list.
 - Interactive heatmaps and scatterplots
 - A dynamic table of results.

-Please check our <a href="https://fcampelo.github.io/KOMODO2/articles/examples-page.html" target="_blank">examples page</a> to explore the full output of KOMODO2 for a variety of examples.
-The required data to fully reproduce these examples is available in our Github repository, under <a href="https://github.com/fcampelo/KOMODO2/tree/master/data_files">data_files</a>.
+Please check our <a href="https://fcampelo.github.io/CALANGO/articles/examples-page.html" target="_blank">examples page</a> to explore the full output of CALANGO for a variety of examples.
+The required data to fully reproduce these examples is available in our Github repository, under <a href="https://github.com/fcampelo/CALANGO/tree/master/data_files">data_files</a>.

 *****